Skip to main content

 Before committing a diagram, verify the following export settings:

-• Scale: 3x for production; 1x for draft review.
+• Scale: 3x for production; 1x is acceptable for draft review.

 • Format: PNG for the docs site; SVG as source.